 2. Lodge EC6D33 Enameled Cast Iron Dutch Oven, 6-Quart

-This Lodge 6-quart Dutch oven is made of cast iron with a chip-resistant porcelain-enamel finish.
+This Lodge 6-quart Dutch oven is cast iron with a chip-resistant porcelain-enamel finish.

-There are cast-iron loop side handles for a safe, secure grip when transporting it around the kitchen.
+There are cast-iron loop side handles for a safe, the large handles provide a secure grip with pot holders when transporting it around the kitchen.

-This enameled Dutch oven is oven-safe to 500 degrees Fahrenheit and can be used on gas or electric cooktops as well as induction cooktops.
+This enameled Dutch oven is oven-safe to 500 degrees Fahrenheit and can be used on gas or electric cooktops and induction cooktops.

 The signature Lodge knob on the heavy lid traps heat, moisture, and nutrients.
 Giving you the best outcome every time.

 With eleven beautiful décor-inspired colors available, there is something to suit everyone.